Building Healthy Communities | Program Impact

 Built community cohesion through robust partner networks.
 For example, the Create a Healthier Niagara Falls Collaborative’s Resident Engagement Council has worked with community residents to take on leadership roles and advocate for community improvement.
 These resident leaders have worked together to revitalize neighborhood community parks and playgrounds, establish a youth-designed community garden, gather residents through an annual community-wide walk, and bring to life public murals that reflect the spirit of the neighborhood.

-The Building Healthy Communities program laid the groundwork for a new NYSHealth program area, Healthy Food, Healthy Lives, which will launch in January 2021.
+The Building Healthy Communities program laid the groundwork for a new NYSHealth program area, Healthy Food, Healthy Lives, which launched in January 2021.
 Through this new program, we expect to continue work to expand access to public food benefit programs like SNAP and WIC, increase the reach of food incentive programs like Double Up Food Bucks; expand regional and local food action plans; promote large-scale healthy food procurement initiatives; and ensure that high-quality, nutritious foods are available in schools, hospitals, senior centers, day cares, and food pantries.
 And we will continue to look to communities for innovative approaches that can be scaled and replicated throughout New York State.